September is seen by many to be a very pleasant time of the year.

 The Anglo-Saxons had another name for September too, which was Haefest Monath.
 This is a particularly interesting one as this translates into harvest month, and our modern-day usage of the word harvest originates from this name!

-The 1st of September 1939 was a dark day for the world.
+September 1, 1939, was a dark day for the world.
 It was on this day that Hitler invaded Poland, consequentially beginning World War II.

-The 11th of September 2001 changed the shape of the world forever.
-It was on this fateful day that the worst terrorist attack on US soil happened, when four commercial airliners were hijacked.
-Two of the planes were flown straight into the twin towers of the World Trade Center, and another was crashed into the Pentagon.
+September 11, 2001, changed the shape of the world forever.
+It was on this fateful day that the worst terrorist attack on US soil happened when four commercial airliners were hijacked.
+Two of the planes were flown straight into the Twin Towers of the World Trade Center, and another was crashed into the Pentagon.
 The fourth plane crash-landed into a field in Pennsylvania after the passengers of the flight attempted to regain control of the plane from the terrorists.

 September begins on the same day of the week of just one other month, December.

-The 17th of September is an incredibly important day for the US, as it was on this day in 1787 that the US Constitution was adopted.
+September 17th is an incredibly important day for the US, as it was on this day in 1787 that the US Constitution was adopted.
 If it weren’t for the Constitution the US could be an incredibly different country today, with far fewer civil liberties!

 While it shares the first day, the month does not end on the same day of the week as any other month.

 September has some pretty interesting holidays spread throughout the month!
 Firstly, in the US, September is National Happy Cat Month!
-We also have Kids Take Over the Kitchen Day (US) on the 13th of September, International Talk Like a Pirate Day on the 19th of September, as well as National Punctuation day (US) on the 24th of September!
+We also have Kids Take Over the Kitchen Day (US) on September 13th, International Talk Like a Pirate Day on September 19th, as well as National Punctuation day (US) on September 24th.

-The 2nd of September 1666 was a terrible time for the city of London.
+September 2, 1666, was a terrible time for the city of London.
 A raging fire broke out within the older section of the city, completely destroying all it touched within the ancient Roman walls.
 What’s most surprising about this tragedy is that there were only 6 recorded deaths!

 Those born in September are brought into this world under one of two star signs.
-If you were born before the 23rd September, you’re considered to be a Virgo.
+If you were born before September 23rd, you’re considered to be a Virgo.
 If you’re born on the 23rd or later, you’re a Libra.
 Virgos are said to be analytical and hardworking people, while still being kind and loyal.
 Libras, on the other hand, value harmony and diplomacy, and are said to be both intelligent and kind.

-In most countries in the northern hemisphere September is when students begin a new year at school.
-While some countries like Israel begin School on the 1st of September every year, others will simply start on the first Monday of the month.
+In most countries in the northern hemisphere, September is when students begin a new year at school.
+While some countries like Israel begin School on September 1st every year, others will simply start on the first Monday of the month.

-The first newspaper to ever be put into print in the US was published on the 25th of September 1690.
+The first newspaper to ever be put into print in the US was published on September 25, 1690.
 The paper was called Publick Occurrences Both Foreign and Domestick and was published in Boston.
 The newspaper was to be rather short-lived, as the British were displeased with its contents and put a stop to it straight away.

-On the 30th of September 1955 the American cultural icon and famed movie star James Dean had his life cut short by a car crash in California at the early age of 24.
+On September 30, 1955, the American cultural icon and famed movie star James Dean had his life cut short by a car crash in California at the early age of 24.
 While his acting career was all too short, he is still heralded as an incredibly influential actor, especially for his role in Rebel Without a Cause.

 All you have to think about is going back to school.